pedrada88/relative/README.md

 -max_pairsize: Maximum number of word pairs.
 Default: 3000000

+-symmetry: Indicates whether pairs are symmetric (true) or not (false).
+Default: false

 #### Example:

 For example, if you would like to give your own pair vocabulary as input and specify a shorter window size to 5 (instead of the default 10), you can type the following: